IvanYYi/IvanYYi.github.io/_pages/about.md

 text-align: justify}
 </style>

+Welcome!
 I am an Assistant Professor of Economics at Nankai University.
 I received my PhD from the London School of Economics and Political Science (LSE).

 My major research interest lies in macro finance theory, especially banking.